Robert G. Owens Jr.: Early career

 Robert G. Owens Jr. was born on February 13, 1917, in Greenville, South Carolina as the son of Robert G. Owens, but grew up with his uncle, Fielder Owens and his family.
-He graduated from Greenville High School in summer 1934 and enrolled the Furman University also located in Grenville.
+He graduated from Greenville High School in summer 1934 and enrolled the Furman University also located in Greenville.
 While at the University, Owens was a member of Young Democrats and also served as President of Delta Sigma Phi for two years.

 He graduated with a Bachelor of Science degree in Biology in June 1938 and after one year in the family truck company, he enlisted in the Marine Corps Reserve as Private First Class in August 1939.
 He was stationed with Marine Detachment Naval Air Station Seattle for one month, before he was assigned to the Aviation Cadet Program at Naval Air Station Pensacola, Florida.
 Owens completed flight training and was commissioned as a Reserve second lieutenant in June 1940.

 Upon his commissioning, he was ordered to San Diego, California and joined Marine Bomber Squadron 2 under Major Ira L. Kimes.
 Owens began flying air patrols along the coast of California in the new Douglas SBD Dauntless dive bomber, before his squadron was transferred to Hawaii in early 1941.
 In anticipation of the large expansion Marine Aviation was about to undergo, the squadron was re-designated Marine Fighter Attack Squadron 232 (VMF-232) in July 1941.
 Owens was stationed at Marine Corps Air Station Ewa, Oahu and participated in the patrolling of Pearl Harbor during the increasing tensions in the Pacific.